 - Tax credits for low-income filers: If you can’t afford health insurance, you may be eligible for tax credits to help you pay the cost of coverage if you earn between 133% and 400% of the federal poverty level.
 Based on poverty levels assistance would be available for singles with income between $11,880 and $47,520 and families of four with income between $24,300 and $97,200 in 2017.

-Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
+Not sure if you are exempt from the requirement to purchase health insurance?
 The article "Are You Exempt From Health Care Coverage?" might help you determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.